Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 3. Go to **Attachments**.
 4. Go to the row of the file you want to investigate.
 5. On this row, click one of the following links:
-- **INBOX** - This will navigate to the Inbox of the conversation where the attachment was uploaded.
+    - **INBOX** - the option will navigate you to the Inbox of the conversation where the attachment was uploaded.
-- **CONVERSATIONS** - This will navigate to the conversation where the attachment was uploaded.
+    - **CONVERSATIONS** - the option will navigate you to the conversation where the attachment was uploaded.
-- **COGNIGY SESSION ID** - This will navigate to the conversation where the attachment was uploaded.
+    - **COGNIGY SESSION ID** - the option will navigate you to the conversation where the attachment was uploaded.